 Allied Health Scientific & Technical careers

-The Allied Health Scientific & Technical (AHST) services at Nelson Marlborough Health (NMH) provide specialised clinical and technical support to patients, multidisciplinary teams and the wider community.
+The Allied Health Scientific & Technical (AHST) services in Nelson Marlborough provide specialised clinical and technical support to patients, multidisciplinary teams and the wider community

-The opportunities here are numerous with AHST staff working across the full spectrum of health services from primary care, ED (Emergency Department), at both our main hospital sites and on to the community.
+The opportunities here are numerous with AHST staff working across the full spectrum of health services from primary care, and ED (Emergency Department), at both our main hospital sites and onto the community.
 We are big enough to offer a diverse and varied work experience while being small enough for you to truly feel part of a team and community.

-If you want to work somewhere that you can make a difference, NMH could be the place for you.
+If you want to work somewhere that you can make a difference, Nelson Marlborough could be the place for you.
 Our leaders are energetic, passionate advocates for their staff, patients and the communities we serve.
 We love new ideas and the chance to do things differently.

-If you want to know more about the career opportunities within the different AHST services, check out the information below and view our current vacancies here.
+If you want to know more about the career opportunities within the different AHST services, check out the information below and click here to view our current vacancies.

 We are a small and friendly team of audiologists/kaimātai ororongo based at Nelson and Wairau hospital.
 We work mostly with tamariki, rangitahi and their whānau to provide a full range of hearing testing and hearing (re)habilitation, including fitting of hearing devices.
 We work closely with Ear Nose and Throat (ENT) specialists, paediatricians, Ministry of Education specialists and vision and hearing screeners.

 Our team offers ongoing professional development opportunities, support and training required for the New Zealand Audiological Society (NZAS) certification of clinical competency and paediatric sub-specialties, so you can work independently, as well as collaboratively as a member of our team.